Two testnets, complementary coverage

 Off-Chain Services

-Fetches real EUR/USD spot prices from Pyth Hermes API, computes forward prices using interest rate
+Fetches real EUR/USD and USD/JPY spot prices from Pyth Hermes, computes forward prices using

-parity, and publishes them onchain via the OracleModule.
-Runs on a configurable interval (default:
+interest rate parity, and publishes them onchain via

-Monitors for matured and liquidatable positions.
-Executes batch settlement and liquidation
+Monitors for matured and liquidatable positions and calls the permissionless

 Trading UI built with Next.js, wagmi, viem, and shadcn/ui.
 Supports wallet connection via